seankmartin/skm-foam/hobbies/piano.md

 E.g to play Dmin11 (**D F G C E G**) (let us label octaves by 1...)
 Play **D1, F2, G2, C3, E3, G3** so that would be like playing C major over D minor.

+Further to inversions, the notes can be played anywhere!
+As long as you have the notes.
+So you have the chord tones and the scale.

+You can play an entire scale as a voicing.
+A voicing in general is a bunch of notes from a scale.
+The upper extensions are the things added to the chord outside of the original.
+He plays a sharp 11 with the Cmaj7 because of the lydian scale.
+So you can just stack thirds on top of eachother - then you end up playing the whole scale but in two octaves.

+You can restructure your chords so that you are not really moving the hand around.
+This also leads to really nice voicings.

+A really interesting thing to do is to move the chord progression down by using voicings!
+E.g. Fminor7 with dorian scale
+Bb Mixolydian (but allowing many things)
+Eb Lydian
+(this is a 2 5 1 in Eb)
+You don't have to think in scales for this though, just think of a chromatic movement of the chord.
+As such, the motions are as simple as possible.

+The same voicing works on the five chord as well as a tritone (three whole steps) substition.
+You can roll a tenth!

+For moving around, you could move chromatically, in whole steps, around the circle of fifths. etc.

 ## Scales

 The formula for a major scale is ROOT, W W H W W W H (think of C here)